On banks of environmental disaster, Ukrainians try to stand strong

 Why We Wrote ThisA story focused on

 Cities, and people, recover from floods, and Kherson’s wartime experiences have steeled it to face challenges.
-But in the Ukrainian city, along banks of the Dnieper, and around the Black Sea, concerns mount for the flood’s environmental impact.
+But in the Ukrainian city, along banks of the Dnipro, and around the Black Sea, concerns mount for the flood’s environmental impact.

 Officials voice concerns that the fetid waters could have dire health and economic impacts – on farming and fishing, for example.